CASN Banner

 • Committee

-Kelsey Granger is a sinologist and historian of dynastic China and the wider Silk Roads, specialising in material culture, gender, and animal history.
+Kelsey Granger (Co-Founder) is a sinologist and historian of dynastic China and the wider Silk Roads, specialising in material culture, manuscripts, and animal history.
 She received her Ph.D. from the University of Cambridge in 2022 with a thesis focusing on lapdog-keeping among elite women in seventh–tenth century China.
-She was then awarded a Humboldt Research Fellowship at Ludwig Maximilian University, Munich where she worked with excavated documents from Xuanquan to access the lives of postal horses on the fringes of China’s Han empire.
-In 2024, she will be starting an IASH-HCA Postdoctoral Fellowship at the University of Edinburgh returning to the topic of lapdogs, this time in the context of nineteenth-century Britain.
-Her research has been published in Bulletin of the School of Oriental and African StudiesJournal of the American Oriental Society, and Journal of the Royal Asiatic Society, with the latter article being awarded the 2023 Sir George Staunton Prize.
-She also co-edited the collected volume Saved from Desert Sands: Re-discovering Objects on the Silk Roads (Brill, 2024) with Silk Road codicologist Imre Galambos.
+She was then a Humboldt Research Fellow at Ludwig Maximilian University, Munich, where she worked with excavated documents from Xuanquan to access the lives of postal horses on the fringes of China’s Han empire.
+She is currently a Book Review Editor at the Animal History journal and a Research Fellow at the IHR, London.

 Renée Krusche (Co-Founder) is a Research Fellow and Lecturer (wissenschaftliche Mitarbeiterin) in Sinology at Friedrich-Alexander-University, Erlangen-Nürnberg.
 She studied Chinese Studies alongside English and American Studies at FAU.
 In 2022 she published her dissertation The Healthy Socialist Life in Maoist China, 1949-1980 with Lexington.
 Her research interests include the history of science and medicine, gender in Chinese and Asian history, and human-animal relationships.
 More recently, she has been working on the history of veterinary medicine in imperial and twentieth-century China.